Pusty/pqc/docs/src/lecture.md

 ## Variants of LWE

-LWE in a Polynomial Ring <reason why this makes it much more efficient for cryptographic schemes>:
+LWE in a Polynomial Ring (because it is significantly more computationally efficient):

 {{#include ../svg/lwe/lwe-rlwe.svg}}

 RLWE is a special case of MLWE / GLWE with \\( k = 1 \\).

+NTRU, NTRU Prime and FALCON are based on RLWE.

 The paper introducing MLWE introduced it as General-Learning With Errors and used it for Fully Homomorphic Encryption without Bootstrapping.